MosesSupposes/Purescript-By-Example/text/chapter2.md

 - [`purs`](http://purescript.org) - The PureScript compiler itself.
 - [`npm`](http://npmjs.org) - The Node Package Manager, which will allow us to install the rest of our development tools.
+- [psc-package](https://github.com/purescript/psc-package) - A command-line tool which automates many of the tasks associated with managing PureScript dependencies.
-- [Pulp](https://github.com/bodil/pulp) - A command-line tool which automates many of the tasks associated with managing PureScript projects.
+- [Pulp](https://github.com/purescript-contrib/pulp) - A command-line tool which automates many of the tasks associated with managing PureScript projects.

 The rest of the chapter will guide you through installing and configuring these tools.